 Now that you know some ways to use it, let’s make this wonderful oil!

 While you can use fresh herbs to make infused oils, the extra water content greatly increase your chances of early oil spoilage when doing so, so I recommend using dried calendula flowers to make infused oil.

 If you raise your own flowers, just spread them out in a single layer on a paper towel or brown paper bag in a place they won’t be disturbed.
 Turn them over every day or so and let them air dry for a week or so.

-If you don’t have access to fresh, you can buy dried calendula online from Mountain Rose Herbs.
+If you don’t have access to fresh, you can buy dried calendula online from places such as Mountain Rose Herbs.
 If I can’t grow something myself, Mountain Rose Herbs is my go-to place, but your local health store might be able to supply you with some as well.